-Napa-based construction supplier Central Valley on Monday said it launched a prefabricated-wall division and plans deliver its first framed panels to a home rebuild in Santa Rosa’s wildfire-devastated Coffey Park neighborhood.
+Napa-based construction supplier Central Valley has launched a prefabricated-wall division and plans deliver its first framed panels to a home rebuild in Santa Rosa’s wildfire-devastated Coffey Park neighborhood.

 This is the latest North Bay company to move toward building sections or rooms of a home that are trucked from the factory to the jobsite to be assembled.
 Reasons often cited for this alternative to the traditional method of “stick framing” lumber piece by piece at the job site is a lack of skilled labor, less waste of ever-pricier materials and a construction timeline that can parallel site preparation — rain or shine.

 Central Valley based its new wall-building group in a newly opened 35,303-square-foot manufacturing facility at 14275 Cacheville Road in Yolo northwest of Sacramento.
-Heading the division is Paul Kinser, general manager of sales.
+Heading the division is Paul Kinser, general manager for the company’s production division, which includes the facilities in Woodland, Yolo and American Canyon.